 The inventory turnover ratio is a fundamental KPI that shows how many times you sell and replace your stock over a specific period.
 A higher ratio generally points to strong sales and efficient processes.
 On the other hand, you need to watch your stockout rate, which tells you how often an item is unavailable when a customer wants to buy it.
 A high stockout rate can be a red flag for poor inventory management, leading to lost sales and frustrated shoppers.
 Balancing these two metrics is key to keeping products moving and customers happy.

-Carrying Cost of Inventory
+Calculating the True Cost of Holding Inventory

 Holding onto inventory isn't free.
 Your carrying costs include all expenses tied to storing unsold goods, such as warehousing, insurance, and labor.
 Understanding this figure is essential for protecting your profitability.
 When you have a clear view of how much it costs to hold stock, you can make more strategic purchasing decisions.
 Minimizing these expenses frees up cash flow and directly contributes to a healthier bottom line, which is especially important when managing inventory across a large retail network.

-Order Accuracy and GMROI
+Gauging Profit with Order Accuracy and GMROI

 Order accuracy is vital for keeping customers happy and minimizing the cost of returns.
 This metric measures the percentage of orders fulfilled perfectly.
 Alongside accuracy, you should track your Gross Margin Return on Investment (GMROI).
 This powerful KPI shows how much gross margin you earn for every dollar you invest in inventory.
 A high GMROI indicates that you're choosing the right products and pricing them effectively to turn your stock into profit, making it a crucial measure of your inventory's financial performance.

-Best Practices for Better Inventory Control
+Everyday Practices for Better Inventory Control

 Having the right techniques and technology is a great start, but the real secret to long-term success lies in the foundational practices you build around them.
 Think of these as the operational habits that keep your inventory system running smoothly across all your locations.
 They create consistency, empower your team, and strengthen your entire supply chain from the ground up.